sujith-eag/personal-site/content/docs/c/ds_qp/unit_2_q_answered.md

 ____

-Representing Enqueue Dequeue operations in Circular queue
+##### Representing Enqueue Dequeue operations in Circular queue

+* Write C functions for the Insertion and Deletion of elements in a circular queue.
+For an array of size 4, show (diagrammatically) the representation of the queue for the conditions.  i.
+Insert 3 elements   ii.
+Delete 2 elements  iii.
+Insert 3 elements    iv.
+Delete 1 element.

+**Answer :**

-* Queue is empty.
+Queue is empty.
 ```c
 Front = -1, Rear = -1
 Queue: [ _, _, _, _ ]